Xenadon/EquiTorch/README.md

 > This package is still under development.
 > We are actively adding more operations, documentations and tutorials.

+## Sorry!

+**I'm sorry if google or bing lead you here when searching "Equitorch".
+This repository will soon be private, please turn to [the repository of our lab](https://github.com/GTML-LAB/Equitorch/tree/main).**

 In this package, we implemented many basic operators that may need in equivariant neural networks, currently including:

 - Modules: